10.3 Monash Postgraduate Association (MPA)

-The Monash Postgraduate Association (MPA) co-ordinates inter-disciplinary seminars and workshops on topics relevant to graduate education across all Australian campuses, including off-campus locations.
+The MGA co-ordinates inter-disciplinary seminars and workshops on topics relevant to postgraduates across all Australian campuses, including off-campus locations.
 The Association hosts a wide range of social functions, including regular free lunches and afternoon teas.

-For graduate research students, in conjunction with the Library, on the first Wednesday of each month MPA hosts a ‘practice presentations’ workshop at Clayton campus followed by a graduate research social night – check the MPA calendars for details.
+For graduate research students, in conjunction with the Library, on the first Wednesday of each month MGA hosts a ‘practice presentations’ workshop at Clayton campus followed by a graduate research social night – check the MGA calendars for details.
 The Association also hosts an annual ‘Battle of the Brains’ trivia challenge for research students in August each year.

-Various trips and tours are organised by the MPA, which cater purely for graduate students.
+Various trips and tours are organised by the MGA, which cater purely for graduate students.
 Trips have included family days, snow tours, winery trips and a 5-day trip to Central Australia.